 RPH 110 Old Testament

 RPH 120 New Testament

-RPH 130 Introduction to Christian Theology 3 credits
+RPH 130 Introduction to Christian Theology

 RPH 140 Introduction to World Philosophies

 RPH 150 World Religions

 RPH 201 The Western Intellectual Tradition I

 RPH 202 The Western Intellectual Tradition II

-RPH 306 Logic

-Seven additional courses in religion and philosophy

-RPH 480 Advanced Seminar

-Total

-- B. Students can choose one of three tracks: - I. RPH major with a track in Religion: - A. 4 of the first 8 courses above (same as general RPH major) - B. Seven courses from the following

-RPH 205: Introduction to Ethics

-RPH 320: Christian Ethics

-RPH 325: Jesus and the Gospels

-HIS/RPH 329: The Early Church

-HIS/RPH 331: The Middle Ages

-RPH 340: Philosophy of Religion

-HIS/RPH 354: The Byzantine Empire

-HIS 355/RPH 358: The Reformation

-RPH 365: Topics in Religion

-RPH 399: International Travel Course

-RPH 450: Independent Study

-RPH 460: Practicum

-- C. RPH 480: Advanced Seminar

-- II.
-RPH major with a track in Philosophy

-- A. 4 of the first 8 courses above (same as general RPH major)

-- B. Seven courses from the following

-RPH 350: Business and Professional Ethics

-EDU/RPH 333: Philosophy of Education

-RPH 306 Logic

-RPH 310: Philosophy of Art

-RPH 315: Feminist Thought

-POL/RPH 351: Ancient Political Philosophy

-POL/RPH 353: Modern Political Philosophy

-RPH 362: Environmental Ethics

-RPH 370: Topics in Philosophy

-RPH 410: Virtue Ethics

-RPH 415: Plato Seminar

-RPH 450: Independent Study

-RPH 460: Practicum

-C. RPH 480 Advanced Seminar

-III.
-RPH major with a track in Ethics

-A. Four of the first eight courses listed above (same as general RPH major)
+RPH 480 Advanced Seminar3 credits This course may also be used to satisfy Core requirements.
+B. Students can choose one of three tracks: I. RPH major with a track in Religion: A. 4 of the first 8 courses above (same as general RPH major) B. Seven courses from the following RPH 205: Introduction to Ethics RPH 320: Christian Ethics RPH 325: Jesus and the Gospels HIS/RPH 329: The Early Church HIS/RPH 331: The Middle Ages RPH 340: Philosophy of Religion HIS/RPH 354: The Byzantine Empire HIS 355/RPH 358: The Reformation RPH 365: Topics in Religion RPH 399: International Travel Course RPH 450: Independent Study RPH 460: Practicum C. RPH 480: Advanced Seminar II.
+RPH major with a track in Philosophy A. 4 of the first 8 courses above (same as general RPH major) B. Seven courses from the following RPH 350: Business and Professional Ethics EDU/RPH 333: Philosophy of Education RPH 306 Logic RPH 310: Philosophy of Art RPH 315: Feminist Thought POL/RPH 351: Ancient Political Philosophy POL/RPH 353: Modern Political Philosophy RPH 362: Environmental Ethics RPH 370: Topics in Philosophy RPH 410: Virtue Ethics RPH 415: Plato Seminar RPH 450: Independent Study RPH 460: Practicum C. RPH 480 Advanced Seminar III.
+RPH major with a track in Ethics A. Four of the first eight courses listed above (same as general RPH major)